 While there are mostly solos, the choral work is thrilling especially in haunting “St. Sebastian’s” and the closing number “Home” from Yeston’s Phantom.
 Musical director Greg Jarrett, who also plays the piano, should be commended for this.

-Alessandrini’s staging focuses on the revolving relationships and allows Yeston’s music to real soar and sink in.
+Alessandrini’s staging focuses on the revolving relationships and allows Yeston’s music to really soar and sink in.
 He has also brought out the best in his performers, who all shine.

 Anything Can Happen In The Theater: The Songs Of Maury Yeston: Triad Theater, 158 West 72nd St.